kovshenin/twitter-blockquotes/readme.txt

 Sure thing, there's a [Gist available](https://gist.github.com/1134325) that provides a few examples.
 Go ahead and copy/paste them into your Custom CSS field in the plugin options.
 There's no all-in-one solution since it really depends on your theme.
 Some might want an icon, others a right margin.
 Somebody wants a different typeface, others would want the author to stand out.
 So what I have created is a simple skeleton that works out of the box, rest is up to you.

+== Screenshots ==
+1. This is how your embedded tweets will appear on your blog or site.
+2. This is how you embed your tweets in the editor -- just a link on it's own line.

 == Changelog ==

 = 1.0 =